lukewilkins/EE-Add-On-Builder/README.md

 By default, EE Package Generator is triggered by pressing `Control-Shift-N`.
 This can be customized by setting a specific combination in <kbd>Preferences</kbd> > <kbd>Package Settings</kbd> > <kbd>EE Package Generator</kbd> > <kbd>Key Bindings - User</kbd>

     [
-        { "keys": ["ctrl+shift+n"], "command": "ee_package_generator" }
+        { "keys": ["ctrl+shift+p"], "command": "ee_package_generator" }
     ]

 ### Usage

-Simply press `Control-Shift-N` while working in your desired project to view a list of all Add-On options.
+Simply press `Control-Shift-P` while working in your desired project to view a list of all Add-On options.
 Options include:

  * Accessory
  * Extension